A Plethora of Features That Make Projects Easier

 KStudio’s Project Manager provides a well-rounded turnkey solution for most of your basic 3DS Max asset management needs.

-With its auto-update feature, Project Manager is able to automatically improve itself when new features are implemented, saving time for the user.
+With its auto-update feature, Project Manager can automatically improve itself when new features are implemented, saving time for the user.

 Project Manager makes 3DS Max easier to navigate for users of any experience level.